RumiHasegawa/Bayshore_6RR_BASE/README.md

 This repo is based on the original repo (https://github.com/ProjectAsakura/Bayshore)

-## What are things that is currently working
+## What are things that is currently working By Me?
  - Same like 6 and 6R
  - Transfer from 6R
  - VSORG [Expedition] + Ghost Wanted
  - Ghost Trophies Saving
- - Bingo Mode (Not fully implemented)
+ - Bingo Mode (Fixed)
  - Online Championship Match (OCM)
+ - Story Mode Saving
+- Registered Car Region
+- Story Mode Saving
+- Terminal Bug Issues at times Was Fixed

  ## What are things that is not working
  - Transfer from 5, 5DX, 5DX+, 6
- - Bingo Rewards
  - Wangan Koshien Tournament Event (Not implemented yet)
- - Story Mode Saving
- - Registered Car Region will be shown as server default and not randomised (Bug on purpose)
- - Terminal Bug Issues at times

 ## Credits
 This project is part of [Project Asakura](https://github.com/ProjectAsakura)